FAA Updates Drone Rules for Everyone

 In addition to impact energy, the FAA would also require that “the unmanned aircraft would not have exposed rotating parts that could lacerate human skin.”
 As with the crash damage thing, the FAA isn’t telling manufacturers how to do this, but it suggests options like shrouds or protective cages, or “blades that do not lacerate upon impact,” which could include lightweight blades or squishy blades.

-Lastly, the FAA is considering doing away with requiring a Part 107 re-test every two years.
+Lastly, the FAA is considering doing away with requiring a Part 107 retest every two years.
 Instead, you can renew your Part 107 with “online training,” which will save everyone time, money, and hassle.

 It’s nice to see the FAA being so proactive about adapting their drone rules to try to reduce how irritating they are for rule-abiding pilots.
-The problem, though, is always going to be that drones are cheap and available and it seems like many people, if not most people, just ignore the rules completely.
+The problem, though, is always going to be that drones are cheap and available, and it seems like many people, if not most people, just ignore the rules completely.

 [ FAA ]